jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `security-enabled` attribute of the `microprofile-health-smallrye` subsystem
 Can you get the security-enabled attribute of the microprofile-health-smallrye subsystem?
 Can you get the security enabled attribute of the microprofile health smallrye subsystem?
+## syntax of the operation to get the `elytron-oidc-client` subsystem
+Can you get the elytron-oidc-client subsystem?
+Can you get the elytron-oidc-client?
+Can you retrieve all the attributes of the elytron-oidc-client subsystem?
 ## syntax of the operation to get a `provider` resource of the `elytron-oidc-client` subsystem
 Can you get all the provider resource of the elytron-oidc-client subsystem?
 Can you get all the provider resource of the elytron-oidc-client subsystems?